 The island, was given the name of Rottnest by Dutch explorer Willem de Vlamingh in 1696.
 He thought they were weird rats and so named the island Rottenest, or Rat’s Nest in Dutch.

 Quokkas used to proliferate the whole of south-west Western Australia, but due to development and invasive species, the mainland population has dwindled dramatically to just a few small pockets.
-But on Rottnest, with it’s lack of predators, the quokkas have found a little paradise.
+But on Rottnest, with its lack of predators, the quokkas have found a little paradise.
 It’s been estimated that around 10,000-12,000 quokkas live on the island!

 Their cute brown eyes, teeny-tiny mouth that often looks like it’s smiling and lack of fear for humans has given the quokka the title of world’s happiest animal.
-How could you disagree with that coot lil face!
+How could you disagree with that cute lil face!

 If you look under the bushes during the day, you might see the cutest sight of a sleeping quokka, quietly dreaming about dropped chips under bakery tables.